ZoneMinder/zoneminder/README.txt

 be  given  permissions to perform certain  tasks.
 Running  in authenticated mode is recommended if your system  is  open  to the  internet  at all.
-During installation a fully  privileged user 'admin' has been created with a password also of 'admin'.
+During installation a fully  privileged user `admin' has been created with a password also of `admin'.
 If  you  are  using  authentication  you  should  change  this password as soon as possible.